Freckleton Air Disaster: Aftermath

 An area of land close to the scene of the accident was selected to be converted into a memorial garden and children's playground in memory of those lost in the disaster.
-The money used to fund the construction of this memorial garden and playground was that raised by American servicemen, approximately 600 of whom devoted their off-duty hours to build the playground.
+The money used to fund the construction of this memorial garden and playground was raised by American servicemen, approximately 600 of whom devoted their off-duty hours to build the playground.
 This garden and playground were formally dedicated on 20 August 1945.
 Over 2,000 civilians and servicemen were present at this dedication ceremony.
 At the conclusion of the ceremony, the base commander of BAD-2 unveiled a seven-ton stone monument bearing a commemorative bronze plaque at the site.
 The plaque reads: "This playground presented to the children of Freckleton by their neighbours of Base Air Depot No. 2 USAAF in recognition and remembrance of their common loss in the disaster of August 23rd 1944."

 The number of American servicemen stationed at BAD-2 gradually decreased in the months following the Freckleton air disaster, as several personnel were redeployed to serve in active combat.
 Approximately 1,700 men had been transferred to frontline combat units by late-March 1945, although production at the base continued unabated.

 On 8 May, the BAD-2 base commander informed servicemen that the war in Europe was officially over, although the Allies were still fighting the Japanese in the Pacific, and the base's efforts were therefore still required.
 The Eighth Air Force officially closed BAD-2 on 1 September, returning control of the base to the RAF.
 Some servicemen briefly remained stationed at the base to dispose of supplies and property while others undertook eight-week training courses in marketable skills prior to their return to the United States.
-The final American personnel stationed at the base would leave in February 1946.
+The final American personnel stationed at the base left in February 1946.